Holidays in Delhi in 2026

 • Mahavir Jayanti

-Observed in April 2025, Mahavir Jayanti marks the birth anniversary of Lord Mahavir, the 24th Tirthankara of Jainism.
-Devotees celebrate with prayers, processions, and fasting.
-It is one of the most important festivals in the Jain calendar.
+Observed in March or April, Mahavir Jayanti marks the birth anniversary of Lord Mahavir, the 24th Tirthankara of Jainism.
+The day is celebrated with prayers, religious processions, and acts of charity, and is a public holiday in Delhi.

 • Independence Day